decent-im/prosody-modules/mod_http_muc_log/README.markdown

 Compatibility
 =============

-Requires Prosody 0.10 or above and a storage backend with support for stanza archives.
+Requires Prosody 0.11 or later and a storage backend with support for stanza archives.
 See [mod\_storage\_muc\_log] for using legacy data from [mod\_muc\_log].